timelsass/boldgrid-inspirations/readme.txt

 * Update:		JIRA WPB-1658	Storing more reliable install data through inspirations.
 * Bug fix:		JIRA WPB-1787	When not using BoldGrid menu, cart does not dynamically update total page price.
 * Update:		JIRA WPB-1754	Remove attribution page from search results.
-* Bug fix:		JIRA WPB-asdf	webkit css missing from 'new from gridblocks'.
+* Bug fix:		JIRA WPB-1788	webkit css missing from 'new from gridblocks'.
+* New feature:	JIRA WPB-1806	Add 'BoldGrid search' tab when replacing an image.

 = 1.1.1 =
 * Bug fix:						Fixed analysis include for preview server.